e-sarkis/esarkis-ca/about.markdown

 I started programming in high school, and studied at the University of Toronto and Ontario Tech.

-I'm working on Dead By Daylight as a System Programmer at Behaviour Interactive.
+I previously worked on Dead By Daylight as a System Programmer at Behaviour Interactive, and am currently a Senior Software Developer at Unity Technologies.

 You can play all my games for free at [esarkis.itch.io](https://esarkis.itch.io/), so enjoy!